rich-libin/ti-EP-wiki/README.md

 # ti-EP-wiki
-mirror of processors.wiki.ti.com by httrack
+The mirror of processors.wiki.ti.com by httrack